 About the project

-As part of this project, you will work on exciting sediment archives recovered during a recent major international scientific research expedition to the North Atlantic.
+You will work on exciting sediment archives recovered during a recent major international scientific research expedition to the North Atlantic.
 This project will shed new light on fundamental shifts in Earth’s past climate as well as develop new understanding on the dynamics and causes of Earth’s magnetic field changes.

 The Iberian Margin is world-famous for its rapidly accumulating marine sediments which archive high-fidelity records of both abrupt (millennial-scale) and astronomical (orbital-scale) changes of Earth’s climate.
 For the late Pleistocene, these records have been unambiguously correlated to ice core records from Greenland and Antarctica and used to study detailed marine-ice-terrestrial linkages.
 They have also been used to reconstruct changes in Earth’s magnetic field directions and strength, and environmental magnetism of these sediments has clearly recorded millennial- and orbital-scale climate variabilities.
 In 2022, IODP Expedition 397 (Iberian Margin Palaeoclimate) extended this remarkable sediment archive back into the Pliocene and Miocene, times of high atmospheric CO2 levels and, in the case of the Messinian Salinity Crisis, a desiccated Mediterranean Sea.